compulim/docker-iisnode/README.md

 </tracing>
 ```

-> To find out more providers and areas, you can look up in `C:\Windows\system32\inetsrv\config\applicationhost.config`, under `/system.webServer/tracing/traceProviderDefinitions`.
+> To find out more providers and areas, you can look them up in `C:\Windows\system32\inetsrv\config\applicationhost.config`, under `/system.webServer/tracing/traceProviderDefinitions`.

 ## Copy the log and view it locally

-> Before you can access the file system in the container, you need to stop it first.
+> Before you can access the file system in the container, you need to stop the container first.
 Otherwise, it will show `The process cannot access the file because it is being used by another process.
-(0x20)`.
+(0x20)` error.

 Run `docker cp <your-container-name>:C:\inetpub\logs\FailedReqLogFiles <local-destination-path>` to copy the files to your local drive.
-The logs need to be translated by XSLT, thus, you can open them in Internet Explorer.
+The logs need to be translated by XSLT, thus, you need to open them in Internet Explorer.

+# Contributions

+Like us, please [star](https://github.com/compulim/docker-iisnode/stargazers) us.

+If you found an issue or suggest a version bump, please [file an issue](https://github.com/compulim/docker-iisnode/issues) to us.